marine serre is a fashion force to be reckoned with

 Its use has not been without criticism.
 In March, Marine faced calls of cultural appropriation head on with an interview for The Cut with fashion activist, writer and designer Celine Semaan who had been angered by the image of a white woman wearing a crescent moon covered hood.
 “It’s important to answer questions,” she explains when we discuss the exchange.
 “We all have a responsibility to communicate perspectives with one another and encourage understanding.
 The use of the crescent is not a socio-political statement, it comes out of a place of love, but I understand that people will see it differently.
 My conscience is clear but we are always learning.”
 Not many designers would engage in critical discussion, but Marine Serre is no ordinary designer.

 While much of the industry continually debates definitions of luxury and streetwear, this refreshingly new and wonderfully vague term manages to encapsulate just how Marine Serre is designing for an uncertain future.
 “We were struggling to define what we do, and after opening it up to the team we all agreed on FutureWear.”
 Despite widespread socio-political turmoil and climate change becoming an inescapable reality, Marine is positive about the future and believes that with more power and influence, the next generation will save us all.
 “I was so fortunate to have this opportunity so young,” Marine says, “to bring this energy to the fashion world, but not everyone has this platform.
-I see so many young designers with talent and ideas that could change the industry for the better, but it’s difficult to realise them.
+I see so many young designers with talent and ideas that could change the industry for the better, but it’s difficult to realize them.
 If we want fashion to change a bit quicker, we need to support the next generation.”

 Photography Letty Schmiterlow